 Patsy lives the motto, "Learn more about FODMAPs and pass it on."
 In 2013 she traveled to Australia's Monash University to meet the research team, tour the FODMAP lab, and attend a seminar.
 Later that year, she attended the International Celiac Disease Symposium, where FODMAPs and non-celiac gluten sensitivity were major topics.
 2014 found her in Portland, Oregon at a two day SIBO symposium (SIBO stands for small intestine bacterial overgrowth).
 In 2015 she attended the James W. Freston Conference on IBS in Chicago, and GastroDiet 2015 in Prato, Italy.
 2016 found her in San Diego at Digestive Disease Week (DDW), learning along with 10,000 gastroenterologists!
 2017 was another busy year of travel to learn and share with colleagues at DDW, this time in Chicago, and back to GastroDiet 2017 in Prato.
 Each of these events, along with the hundreds of peer-reviewed publications she reads each year, help her turn her own commitment to life-long learning into presentations, books, tools and social media posts for people with IBS and the health care providers who help them.

 Though Patsy now spends much of her time writing and teaching about FODMAPs and IBS, she continues her clinical activity, seeing patients at Nutrition Works, LLC in Portland, ME.
 She also provides nutrition consulting services to several corporate clients.
 Patsy is active on the public policy panel of her professional association, the Maine Academy of Nutrition and Dietetics.
 In 2014 she was honored to be named Maine's Outstanding Dietitian of the Year.
-Patsy is a professional member of the Crohn's and Colitis Association of America and the North American Society for the Study of Celiac Disease.
+Patsy is a professional member of the Crohn's and Colitis Association of America.